tushar-ojha/learning-tailwind/readme.md

    - ### Margin Borders and Padding:
       - m-0 mx-0 my-0 mt mr ml mb, negative values are also allowed.
       - space-between; very important class, puts margin in all the child elements.
 Very helpful in case of navbar.
-      - divide-width to put border in child elements.
+      - divide-width; to put border in child elements.
    - ### Square bracket notation to give custom values.
       - my-[67px] pd-[44rem]
    - ### Responsiveness